What You Need to Know About Life Threatening Allergies & Anaphylaxis

 - Learn how to use an Adrenaclick

 Learning to Read Ingredient Labels is a Crucial Skill to Avoiding Food Allergens

-- Tips for Avoiding Your Allergens by FARE lists the top 8 allergens and some of the possible names they might have and what kinds of foods include those allergens.
+- Allergen Avoidance Tips by Kids with Food Allergies lists the top 8 allergens and some of the possible names they might have and what kinds of foods include those allergens.